 Cold damage to exterior plants occurs primarily in two ways: The first way is through desiccation (water loss).
 The second is through cold damage to plant tissue.
 Cold damage to plant tissue is highly dependent on the cold-hardiness adaptability of each plant type.
 Coconut palms don’t thrive in Detroit for a reason!
 Each type of cold damage is discussed below.

 What is desiccation?

-Desiccation is caused several ways in cold winters: dry soils, frozen soil/water and water loss from high winds.
+Desiccation is caused in several ways in cold winters: dry soils, frozen soil/water and water loss from high winds.
 Although plants do not use as much water in the winter, they still uptake water continuously, even in the coldest times of the year.
 This is especially true for evergreen plants (plants that retain their leaves in winter such as spruce, junipers, rhododendrons, hollies, etc).

 Evergreen foliage can also be protected from excess water loss using anti-desiccant sprays.
 These sprays are sold at most garden centers.
-They work by reducing water-loss from the foliage.
+They work by reducing water loss from the foliage.
 If you use an anti-desiccant, be sure to read and follow the directions.
 Although anti-desiccants can help, they are not a substitute for keeping the soil hydrated.